yourwelcomematt/matt-obsidian-vault/Guitar/Squier Toronado Mods.md

 ### Pots/caps/jack

 - Complete wiring harness includes all of these, and doesn't require soldering pickups
-	- Gunstreet
 	- Obsidian
 		- NZ-made
 		- Has push-pull tone knobs for coil splits
 		- Comes with pickup selector toggle switch
 		- Comes with output jack
-- Might be able to tighten the output jack myself
+- Can tighten the output jack myself
 	- https://www.reddit.com/r/Guitar/comments/kkv8ps/newbie_my_guitar_cable_wont_stay_in_the_output/
 - Replace tone knobs with bass roll-off knobs like in Reverend guitars
 - https://www.huddysguitarshop.com/pages/squier-paranormal-toronado-wiring-kit-installation-guide